sul-dlss/wasapi-downloader/README.md

 1. `git clone https://github.com/sul-dlss/wasapi-downloader.git`
 2. `cd wasapi-downloader`
-3. `./gradlew build installDist`  (compile and test the code and create a script to execute it)
+3. `./gradlew installDist`  (compile and test the code and create a script to execute it)
 4. `./build/install/wasapi-downloader/bin/wasapi-downloader --help` (explain usage)

 An example invocation of the downloader: